MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/archive/archive-faq.md

 - Storage for archived sites is metered and charged at a $0.05/GB/month rate vs. the normal standard storage rate of $0.20/GB/month.
 For more information, see [Pricing model for Microsoft 365 Archive (Preview)](archive-pricing.md).

 - The site lifecycle management feature in SharePoint Advanced Management is a separate licensed offering that helps automate and orchestrate the movement of sites into the archive tier via admin-defined policies to remove manual operations.
-In other words, SharePoint Advanced Management site lifecycle management operates in conjunction with SharePoint Advanced Management site lifecycle management.
+In other words, the site lifecycle management in SharePoint Advanced Management operates in conjunction with Microsoft 365 Archive.

 #### How does Azure Blob compare to Microsoft 365 Archive?